EMR camouflage

+Tsifra and Digital Flora.
+EMR camouflage is the standard camouflage pattern of the Russian Military's V.K.B.O.
+All-Season Uniform.

-EMR is a single camouflage pattern, developed at 15 Central Research Institute of the Ministry of Defence of the Russian Federation as a universal pattern, depending on the color, it can be adapted to a variety of terrain conditions with good camouflage properties.
-It’s used as the main pattern of the Ratnik combat system.
+EMR is a single camouflage pattern, developed at 15 Central Research Institute of the Ministry of Defence of the Russian Federation as a universal pattern.
+Depending on the color palette, it can be adapted to a variety of terrain conditions with good camouflage properties.
+It was the main pattern of the Ratnik combat system.

 The Armed Forces of Belarus uses it as their standard camouflage.
-However, it's believed that the Belarusian version of the EMR has a slightly different color scheme.

-The EMR has also been adopted by a number of Russian-backed partially-recognised states, militias and paramilitary forces.
+However, it is believed that it uses a slightly different pattern.
+The EMR has also been adopted by a number of Russian-backed partially-recognized statelets, militias, and paramilitary forces.

 History

 The camouflage appeared in 2008 after a fundamental decision was made to change Flora.
 Initially, it was assumed that since "Flora" roughly corresponds to the American Woodland, which in the US Armed Forces was changed to digital camouflages, then the Russian Armed Forces should keep up with this process.
+Full-scale adoption began in 2011.

 The creation of the EMR was heavily influenced by the German Flecktarn camouflage, the developers of which managed to "combine the incompatible": small spots that perform an imitation function are combined in this color scheme so that they form groups of large spots that perform a deforming function.

 The developers of EMR followed the same path, taking into account the results of studies that showed the effectiveness of extremely small ("pixel") spots as constituent elements of the texture pattern.

+In 2016, Russian troops in Syria were reported to be wearing a desert variant of the EMR.

 It was reported in 2017 that Russian soldiers in the National Guard would discontinue using EMR and instead, use Izlom or Moss-based camouflage patterns instead.